+Gas

-- a You must let our contractors into your home to carry out a gas-safety check each year.
+a You must let our contractors into your home to carry out a gas-safety check each year.
 This is to make sure you or anyone else is not at risk of carbon-monoxide poisoning from a faulty appliance.
+We will give you written notice of when the check will be carried out.

+- b You must make sure any carbon monoxide gas alarm in your home is in working order and tell us if any are not working. - c You and anyone living with or visiting you must not interfere with any shared fixture or fitting for gas supplies. - d You must not carry out or allow any work that affects the gas supply in your home.
+Any work to repair, replace or install gas appliances must be carried out by a contractor on the Gas Safe Register and you must give us a copy of the certificate for the work.

+Fire

-We will give you written notice of when the check will be carried out. - b You must make sure any smoke, fire or gas alarm in your home is in working order and tell us if any are not working. - c You must not keep any portable oil or bottled-gas appliance, or fuel for such appliances, in your home which includes private and public balcony space.
-You must not keep any dangerous or flammable goods materials or substances in your home, apart from those used for general household purposes. - d You must take reasonable precautions to prevent fire, flood or damage in your home. - e You and anyone living with or visiting you must not smoke in any shared area, including shared balconies, lobbies and staircases. - f You and anyone living with or visiting you must not enter, or try to enter, any unauthorised areas such as shared loft space or storage areas. - g You and anyone living with or visiting you must not interfere with any shared fixture or fitting for electricity, gas or water supplies. - h You must not store or leave any rubbish or items that could cause a nuisance or danger in your home, on your balcony, in your garden, shared areas or in any shed or garage you have been allowed to use.
+- a You must make sure any smoke or fire alarm in your home is in working order and tell us if any are not working. - b You must not keep any portable oil or bottled-gas appliance, or fuel for such appliances, in your home which includes store rooms, private and public balcony space.
+You must not keep any dangerous or flammable goods materials or substances in your home, apart from those used for general household purposes. - c You must take reasonable precautions to prevent fire damage in your home. - d You and anyone living with or visiting you must not smoke in any shared area, including shared balconies, lobbies and staircases. - e You must have written permission to store a motorised mobility scooter inside the communal parts of the building.
+You must not charge your mobility scooter in the communal parts of the building.
+Please request a risk assessment from the Health & Safety department if you use a mobility scooter.
+This is to make sure that the emergency services can get into your home easily in an emergency and does not compromise the safety of the communal area.

+Electricity

+a You and anyone living with or visiting you must not interfere with any fixture or fitting for electricity supplies.

+Asbestos

+a You and anyone living with or visiting you must not interfere with any fixture or fitting to the fabric of the building.
+If you suspect a material in your home contains asbestos, Please contact your housing officer for a home visit survey.

+Water hygiene

+- a You must take reasonable precautions to prevent flood damage in your home. - b You and anyone living with or visiting you must not interfere with any shared fixture or fitting for water supplies.

+General Safety

+- a You and anyone living with or visiting you must not enter, or try to enter, any unauthorised areas such as shared loft space or storage areas. - b You must not store or leave any rubbish or items that could cause a nuisance or danger in your home, on your balcony, in your garden, shared areas or in any shed or garage you have been allowed to use.
 If you do, we will ask you to remove any items causing an obstruction.
-If you do not do this we will remove them and you will have to pay our costs. - i You must not carry out or allow any work that affects the gas supply in your home.
-Any work to repair, replace or install gas appliances must be
+If you do not do this within a reasonable period of time, we will remove them without further notice and you will have to pay our reasonable costs for doing this.